jorgeglezlopez/spark-arff-data-source/README.md

 * (*"schemaFile"*, *"path"*): Specifies a file with the ARFF header, by default it reads the header from the beginning of the first file.

 * (*"xmlMultilabelFile"*, *"path"*): Specifies the XML file that defines the names of the labels in a multi-label paradigm.
-By default it is empty.
+By default, it is empty.

 * (*"numOutputs"*, *number*): Specifies the number of attributes at the end of the header that are considered labels.
 This option is used for both multi-label and multi-target paradigms.
-By default only the last attribute is considered to be an output.
+By default, only the last attribute is considered to be an output.

 * (*"multiInstance"*, *boolean*): Indicates if the file defines a multi-instance paradigm.
 By default it is false.

 ## ARFFInferSchema

 This class receives the ARFF header and the options set by the user, which uses to create a schema with the required attributes.
-Additionally this schema storages the information of all the attibutes in the metadata.
+Additionally, this schema storages the information of all the attributes in the metadata.
 In order to extract the information of each attribute we use the static method *attributeDefinition2Parser* from **ARFFAttributeParser** which uses the following regular expression:

 ```scala
   private val literal = "'?(.*?)'?"